QingDAI0225/barcode_crosstalk_data/README.md

 - Basecalling and demultiplexing (Dorado pipeline)

-- Complex community taxonomy profiling (Minimap2-MEGAN pipeline)
+- Complex community taxonomy profiling ([Minimap2-MEGAN pipeline](https://github.com/QingDAI0225/pacbio-metagenomics-tools))
+  A minor modified pipeline from [PacBio Minimap-MEGAN pipeline](https://github.com/lh3/minimap2) for parallel running on SLURM cluster.
+The step 6 outputs are used for total reads summary, and step 9 filtered mpa format outputs are used for relative abundance calculation and visualization.

 ## References